C-Stein/node-milestones/03-database-driven-application/exercises/0x-express-deploy-with-heroku.md

 -   Signing up for Heroku
 -   Preparing your app for deployment
+-   Deploying to Heroku

 ## Requirements

-Deploy an app and make sure that you include the web address inyou rgithub repo for that project.
+Deploy an app and make sure that you include the web address in your github repo for that project.

 ## Additional Reading